mrchrisok/OandaV20.3/README.md

-﻿# OANDAV20.2
+﻿# OANDAV20.3

 .NET library that provides Forex trading integration with the Oanda V20 REST Api.

 Technologies
 - C# 7.0
-- .NET Framework 4.7.2
+- .NET Standard

-Version 2 Improvements
-- Strongly typed parameters for all V20 api operations
-- XML documentation comments for all properties and methods
+Features
-- Fully updated to Oanda REST-V20 Release 3.0.22
+- Updated to OandaV20 v3.0.25
+- Clients can set the AcceptDateTimeFormat header to specify format of DateTime fields in the request and response.
+- Fractional trade units are supported.
+- Latest candles (dancing bears and most recently completed candles) within an account are now available.

-To get the repo, run: git clone https://github.com/mrchrisok/OANDAV20.2.git
+To get the repo, run: git clone https://github.com/mrchrisok/OANDAV20.3.git

 To install the Nuget package, run: Install-Package OkonkwoOandaV20